HristoShabanakov/Databases-Basics-MS-SQL-Server-September-2019/MS SQL Server - September 2019/10.Databases MSSQL Server Exam - 20 Oct 2019/MS SQL Exam – 20 Oct 2019.md

 |EmployeeId | Integer from **0 to 2,147,483,647**  |Relationship with table **employees.**|

-## Problem 02 - Insert some sample data into the database.<br> Write a query to add the following records into the corresponding tables.<br> All Id's should be auto-generated.
+## Problem 02 - Insert
+**Insert some sample data into the database.<br> Write a query to add the following records into the corresponding tables.<br> All Id's should be auto-generated.**

 #### Employees